trevordjones/blog/_posts/2014-07-14-how-to-install-jekyll.md

 ---
 layout: post
-title: Github for Absolute Beginners
+title: How do you install Jekyll?
-description: "How to use Git if you are absolutely new"
+description: "Figuring out Jekyll"
-tags: [Command Prompt, Terminal, Git, Github]
+tags: [Jekyll, how to blog with Jekyll, Markdown]
 image:
-  feature: abstract-12.jpg
+  feature: abstract-11.jpg
 comments: true
 share: true
 ---